hpiwowar/citation11k/analysis/stats.md

 ####Statistical analysis

-We excluded papers with author surnames in common with those authors who deposited the original dataset, as described in [Beginning to Track.]
+We excluded papers with author surnames in common with those authors who deposited the original dataset, as described in  (Piwowar _et. al._ 2011).

 PubMed Central contains only a subset of papers recorded in PubMed.
-As described in [Beginning to Track.], to extrapolate from the number of data reuses in PubMed Central to all possible data reuses in PubMed, we divided the yearly number of hits by the ratio of papers in PMC to papers in PubMed for this domain (domain was measured as the number of articles indexed with the MeSH term “gene expression profiling”).
+As described in  (Piwowar _et. al._ 2011), to extrapolate from the number of data reuses in PubMed Central to all possible data reuses in PubMed, we divided the yearly number of hits by the ratio of papers in PMC to papers in PubMed for this domain (domain was measured as the number of articles indexed with the MeSH term “gene expression profiling”).